ilia-fischer/dataex-ui/README.md

 docker run -p 80:80 -d dataex-ui
 ```

+## Config:
+Point the UI to the correct API endpoint in the correct environment file.
+For Docker builds this is `src/envrionments/environment.prod.ts`.
+This should be the actual server name and not `localhost` unless the api is stting on the same box as the browser accessing it.
+The URL is called by the browser, not the machine hosting the code.

 ## Code Structure and Style

 Try to follow the [official Angular style guide](https://angular.io/guide/styleguide) as much as possible.
 Some Key points: